Why Acacia?

 Josh and Marilyn met in 1995 at seminary and were married the following year.
 They will celebrate 30 years of marriage in 2026.
 During those years, there have been many moves and many churches.
 In addition, Josh joined the Army National Guard in 2007 as a chaplain.
 There are many congregations that were wonderful in that time, but also many that were very painful.

 Josh's last full-time congregation was the worst.
 What happened there was described by denominational and other national leaders as "the worst thing they had ever seen happen to a pastor."
 It nearly ended their marriage, Marilyn went into a deep depression, something we describe as a "spiritual and emotional coma."
 Josh begged God to let him die every month when he left for military duty.
 By God's grace, they were able to walk through that time and experience healing.
 Sadly, they had to do much of that on their own because of lack of funds and lack of resources.
-It is that experience that led Josh and Marilyn to begin Acacia Ministries.

 Marilyn owns her own business, In Bloom.
 She designs and maintains flower beds and bushes for scores of clients.
 She received the Presidential Lifetime Volunteer Achievement Award for her work with service members and families.